Skip to Content

 As you move up in price, proper ice bath tubs can also take a lot of the guesswork out of controlling your water temperature.
 Many are insulated, which keeps the water in an ideal zone for longer, and some even cool your water without adding ice at all.
 Some can also fold up or deflate for easy storage, and others look right at home as a piece of backyard furniture — no cover necessary.

-Types of ice bath tubs
+Types of ice baths

 Inflatable